sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - Security awareness trainings and latest threats has to be kept informed to the development team.

 ### 43. Explain XPath Injection Attack.
 XPath is a language that is very similar to SQL which is used to address XML documents.
-XML databases use XPath as their standard query language., Again similar to SQL Injection, there exists XPath Injection.
+XML databases use XPath as their standard query language, Again similar to SQL Injection, there exists XPath Injection.
 Even XPath Injection is done by the usage of a single quote (').
 The attack is carried out in depth by knowing the errors that the XML parser throws.
 There also exists Blind XPath Injection Attack, which is carried out with the help of result set returned.

 ### 44. What is an Incident Response Plan and a Disaster Recovery Plan.
 Are they same?
 No they are not the same.
-An Incident Response Plan is a set of steps that has to be followed immediately when an incident happens., For instance; A fire outbreak in a building is an incident, an incident plan would be: usage of fire extinguishers to douse the fire, call the fire personnel, use the stairs, etc. That would be a clear example for that.
+An Incident Response Plan is a set of steps that has to be followed immediately when an incident happens, For instance, A fire outbreak in a building is an incident, an incident plan would be: usage of fire extinguishers to douse the fire, call the fire personnel, use the stairs, etc. That would be a clear example for that.
 A Disaster Recovery
 Plan comes in effect after the execution of Incident Response Plan.
-It also lists efficient steps that has to be followed after the Disaster has occured.
+It also lists efficient steps that has to be followed after the Disaster has occurred.
 For instance; Restore backups from
 Cloud Storage, Refurnishing the office, etc.

 ### 45. How to prevent website from Google hacking or getting dorked?
-Use a robots.txt to tell the search engline which pages to crawl and what not to.
+Use a robots.txt to tell the search engine which pages to crawl and what not to.
 Remove sensitive data from the web, if that's not possible use better authorization schemes to protect it from getting viewed from outside world.
 If site traffic does not matter to you, it's better to remove your website from Google Indexing.

 ### 46. How does a Digital Signature differ from a Digital Certificate?